 - Spectrum Analytic Soil Sampling Procedures

 - Ontario Guidelines for Soil Testing | Rules for Soil Management and Excess Soil Quality Standards

 - University of Wisconsin Soil Lab Testing Procedures

 Soil Testing Labs

 - Accenvironmental Lab

 - U. North Carolina Lab

 Guidelines for Soil Remediation

 If the soil test results conclude contamination beyond a safe level for a known toxic substance, several different remediation methods exist.

-- Excavation: as simple as hauling the contaminated soil to a regulated landfill.
+- Excavation: as simple as hauling the Soil contamination to a regulated landfill.